VP Harris heralds NATO unity as Ukraine crisis grows | Law-Order

 Stoltenberg echoed Harris' sentiment of growing NATO unity during the crisis.
 "I also welcome the fact that European allies are stepping up, also increasing their presence in the eastern border of the alliance and also investing more in defense," Stoltenberg said.
 "So the reality is that North America and Europe are doing more together now that we've done for many years."
 US and European officials are on high alert for any Russian attempts to create a pretext for invasion.
 Officials are concerned that increased shelling in the Donbas region, the slice of land where Russian-backed separatists have battled for years against the Ukrainian government, could be used by the Kremlin as a pretext to launch an invasion of Ukraine.

-Later Friday, Harris is scheduled to meet with Latvian President Egils Levits, Lithuania President Gitanas Nauseda, and Estonian Prime Minister Kaja Kallas to discuss the latest developments related to Russia's buildup on Ukraine's border and US readiness to further reinforce NATO allies on the eastern flank of the alliance, according to a senior Biden administration official.
-The official, who was not authorised to comment publicly, said Harris planned to underscore to the Baltic leaders, who are watching the situation on the Ukraine-Russian border warily, that the Biden administration is committed to a central tenet of the NATO alliance: the principle of mutual defense.
+Harris met with Latvian President Egils Levits, Lithuania President Gitanas Nauseda, and Estonian Prime Minister Kaja Kallas to discuss the latest developments related to Russia's buildup on Ukraine's border and US readiness to further reinforce NATO allies on the eastern flank of the alliance.
+Harris underscored to the Baltic leaders, who are watching the situation on the Ukraine-Russian border warily, that the Biden administration is committed to a central tenet of the NATO alliance: the principle of mutual defense.

+"Our position has always been and will continue to be that Article 5 is ironclad and the spirit behind it — an attack on one is an attack on all — remains our perspective," said Harris, referring to the charter that spells out the mutual defense provision.
+"I do believe our greatest strength is our unity."
+Nauseda urged the US, which has bolstered its troops presence in the Baltics in recent weeks, to do even more and create a "permanent presence" in Lithuania Currently, the US deploys a small contingency of troops to the country on a rotational basis.

+"I would say it is critically important for the security of our region to see more presence of United States troops," Nauseda said.
+Kallas echoed the call for a greater US presence in the Baltic countries.

 Harris is set to deliver a major address at the conference on Saturday that will focus on the Ukraine crisis.
 Preparations for the address were fluid, but Harris in part is expected to spotlight the unity of NATO and Western allies in the face of the Ukraine crisis, the administration official said.